Skip to main content

 Example: tw rebase top rebase the current commit onto the last submitted commit.

-Example: tw down, navigate to parent commit latest version.
+Example: tw goto down, navigate to parent commit latest version.